PARISH BUSINESS MANAGER STARTER GUIDE

 - Employees can volunteer if they are not providing services they are normally paid for and offer their services freely, without coercion; their voluntary work isn't to avoid paying overtime

-- Non-exempt employees can be volunteers if: the volunteer work isn't being done to avoid overtime pay, they service without promise of compensation, they offer services freely, don't do work same/similar to their paid job.
+- Non-exempt employees can be volunteers if: the volunteer work isn't being done to avoid overtime pay, the serve without promise of compensation, they offer services freely, don't do work same/similar to their paid job.

 - Stipends (A stipend is considered a wage earned)— If workers are volunteers, more than a nominal stipend turns them into employees.
 Nominal = 20% or less of the wage for the work done.